 May 20 WHAT’S THE WORST THEY CAN DO?

 For an athlete, panic is not an option.
-Understanding of situations helps us to handle them well.
-Sometimes we need to ask ourselves what is the worst thing that can happen?
+Understanding situations helps us to handle them well.
+Sometimes we need to ask ourselves, what is the worst thing that can happen?
 Knowing this guides our reaction.
-A player that has an excellent chance to score against your team should get a stronger reaction than one who has a poor chance to score.
-As Christians, we should know that God is there for us and that the worse thing the devil can do is to cause us to lose our physical life.
+A player with an excellent chance to score against your team should get a stronger reaction than one who has a poor chance to score.
+As Christians, we should know that God is there for us and that the worse thing the devil can do is cause us to lose our physical life.

 No one can take our salvation away from us.
 We should never panic or act in fear because what is the worst our enemy can do?

 I will cry to God Most High, to God who accomplishes all things for me.

 As an athlete knowing your teammates helps you do well in tough situations.
 You wouldn’t want your worst player to take the game-deciding shot; you would want your best player to do it.
 You put your best defender out there to stop their best offensive player.
 Knowing their abilities guides your decisions.
 You know who to ask, depending on what you need.
 As Christians, we have a much easier task.
 We don’t have to decide from a multitude of options.
 There is only one God, and He is the best at everything.
 So no matter what your problem, who are you going to call?

 And men will say, “Surely there is a reward for the righteous; Surely there is a God who judges on earth!”